 \subsection{Problem Scope}

-We focus on the recommendation explanation based on \textit{item-based collaborative filtering} logic, which is to explain the current recommendation by its relevant items, \ie the model recommends the item because the item is similar to some other items that the user has liked or interacted with previously.
+We focus on evaluating the quality of recommendation explanations generated based on \textit{item-based collaborative filtering} logic, which is to explain the current recommendation by its relevant items, \ie the model recommends the item because the item is similar to some other items that the user has interacted with previously.
 The explanation user interface shows a set of similar items in the user's history with an explanation text like ``You have interacted with those similar items before.'' or ``You have rated high on those similar items before.''
 We focus on this explanation logic for two reasons. \textit{First}, it is simple and therefore easy to implement within the existing recommender systems.
-It does not require extra models and can be implemented with a small engineering module. \textit{Second}, it can be applied to any recommendation models because we can always find relevant items based on criterion or distance metrics defined independently of the recommendation model (\eg item raw features).
-Note that the explanations generated based on other logic, \eg \textit{user-based collaborative filtering}, \textit{user opinion}, or \textit{social interaction}, are not comparable in our setting because they would require different algorithm designs and explaining user interfaces, and therefore cannot be applied to our scenario under a controlled experimental setting.
+It does not require extra models and can be implemented with a small engineering module. \textit{Second}, it can be applied to any recommendation model because we can always find relevant items based on criterion or distance metrics defined independently of the recommendation model (\eg item raw features).
+Note that the explanations generated based on other logic, \eg \textit{user-based collaborative filtering}, \textit{user opinion}, or \textit{social interaction}, are not comparable in our setting because they would require different algorithm design and explaining user interface, and therefore cannot be applied to our scenario under a controlled experimental setting.